kieranbrowne/Knife/README.md

 # Knife
-Colour palettes with an emotional focus
+Colour palettes with an emotional focus.
+This project is in very early development.
+Colour harmonies based on the twelve spoke colour wheel.

 ### How to use
+Import the module
 ```python
 >>> import knife
 ```